Child Support

 How is Child Support Calculated in Virginia?

-• Child support in Virginia is typically based on a set formula called the child support guidelines.
+Child support is determined using the Virginia child support guidelines set forth in code section 20-108.2.
+It’s typically based on a set formula called the child support guidelines.
 The court inputs several items into the formula: both parents’ incomes, health care costs for the child or children only, and work-related childcare costs.
 Also, if the non-custodial parent cares for the children for over 90 days per year, the guidelines are adjusted and the child support is decreased.

 • Wages and salaries